-Hardcopy ISBN: 978-0-07-803489-3 (You MUST use the 5th edition.)
+ISBN: 978-0-495-59981-4 (You MUST use the 2nd edition.
+Do NOT use the international edition.)
 This textbook is ideally suited for a 10-week introductory course because it is student-friendly, well written, easily understandable, concise, and offers a free student companion website.